Cover Letter Format: How to Format a Cover Letter in 2023

 7. Don’t be afraid to invite the hiring manager to contact you for an interview in your cover letter closing.

-8. Your letter should be one page and 500-words long.
+8. Your letter should be one page and 500 words long.

-What is a cover letter format?
+What is the format of a cover letter?

 • Sign your cover letter with your name, followed by your city and state of residence, email address, phone number and job profile link (if available).